Don’t Knock It Until You Try it

 What You Need

-As I mentioned previously, I chose Earth Pigments’ pigments: Black Iron Oxide, Red Iron Oxide-Y (warm), Red Iron Oxide-B (cool), Titanium White, Ultramarine Blue and Yellow Iron Oxide.
+As mentioned above, I chose a few colors from Earth Pigments: Black Iron Oxide, Red Iron Oxide-Y (warm), Red Iron Oxide-B (cool), Titanium White, Ultramarine Blue and Yellow Iron Oxide.
 For my medium, I used Liquitex’s fluid matte medium.

 I also read that using alcohol rather than water made dispersion easier because there’s less of a weight difference than there is with water.
 However (and maybe I was using too much alcohol), I found even a few drops of alcohol to dry things up pretty quickly.
 Using water worked just fine.